misua/bastion/README.md

 If you need immediate access without waiting for the hourly cron job:

 1. SSH into the bastion host (if you already have access)
-2. Run the download script manually:
+2. Run the download script manually: (this assumes you are already have access to the bastion host)
    ```bash
    sudo /usr/local/bin/download_keys.sh
    ```